-Outside of the district's rural settlements, support will continue to be given for employment and economic development at the district's five existing freestanding strategic employment sites (West Midlands Interchange, i54 South Staffordshire, Hilton Cross, ROF Featherstone/Brinsford and Four Ashes).
+Outside of the district's rural settlements, support will continue to be given for employment and economic development at the district's six freestanding strategic employment sites (West Midlands Interchange, i54 South Staffordshire, Hilton Cross, ROF Featherstone/Brinsford, Four Ashes and M6 Junction 13, Dunston).
 Existing and proposed employment sites throughout the district will be safeguarded for their respective uses, in accordance with other Local Plan policies.